 RECOMMENDED: 27 Most Adorable Corgi Mixes

-Parents: Rottweiler and German Shepherd mix
+Parents: Rottweiler x German Shepherd mix

 The Shepweiler is a cross of two iconic German dog breeds: the Rottweiler and German Shepherd.
 Both are known to be excellent guard dogs, ensuring the Shepweilers are too.

 These dogs are powerful and intelligent, as you would expect from the parent breeds.
 With the proper obedience training, they’re quite versatile dogs.

 Just make sure you use firm and consistent positive reinforcement when training your Shepweiler.

 RECOMMENDED: 29 interesting Rottweiler Mixes